JordanRMcLean/Templater/README.md

 //Parse & Compile and display using preferred method die( $TemplateParser->compile($template) );
 ```
+Larger example included in `index.php` of various types of uses.

 ## Basic Template Vars:
 Template vars can contain 0-9, A-Z and _ and must be 2 or more characters in length.